 How to Become A Realtor

 There are a few steps you need to take before becoming a real estate agent.
 The first step is to learn how licenses in your state work and what licenses you will need.
 Then you will need to complete a course to receive your license.
-After that, you need to find a broker to take you on as their agent.
+After that, you need to find a to take you on as their agent.

 What are Real Estate Brokers?